dolphindb/release/0.93/README.md

 * Optimize the performance of SQL statement: pivot by.
 * Add published streaming tables to the output of getStreamingStat function

-> Bug fixes

-* Fixed a bug in sorting of bigarray
-* Fixed the bug of pivot by clause
-* Fixed a bug of SQL Engine.
-It would cause crash of a query with recusive table join on streaming tables
-* Fixed the bug of lowerBound method in bigarray
-* Fixed a bug of parsing a function call that doesn't exist in sql statement

 ## DolphinDB APIs